kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

     that supports normal Pods supports restore as well.
   - Diagnostics: `kubectl describe pod` on the restore Pod and CNI plugin logs.
   - Testing: an e2e test against at least one CNI implementation.
-- Clock skew on checkpoint filename timestamp.
-  - Detection: filename collisions or overwritten checkpoints.
-  - Mitigation: include a monotonically increasing suffix alongside the timestamp.
-  - Diagnostics: kubelet logs the full generated path.
-  - Testing: a unit test on path generation.

 ###### What steps should be taken if SLOs are not being met to determine the problem?